A Guide to the Most Effective Principles of UI Color Schemes for Your Next App Design

 As we already know, colors evoke a response from the viewers, which applies to every type of shade.
 Hence, using too many can easily evoke a confused reaction driving the viewers away.

-When you use limited colors, the areas which are beautified with colors get a better response than the areas which do not get colors.
+When you use limited colors, the beautified areas with colors get a better response than the areas that do not get colors.
 Hence, use colors to evoke a response for the exact areas you want to invite a response for.

 7.Use Denotive Colors in Your UI

 You can use colors to denote a meaning to the elements of the interface.
-A UI color like red is used to share the state of change in the interface and depict the action that is not allowed.
+For example, a UI color like red is used to share the state of change in the interface and depict the not allowed action.

 Similarly, the green color can be used to say that the desired action is complete.
 In this, the UI designers also need to maintain the color consistency for dark and light modes.
-It is not a good option to have different colors to show the Success and Failure state in light and dark interface mode.
+For example, it is not good to have different colors to show the Success and Failure state in light and dark interface mode.